skklogw7/DevelopingDataProductsApp/README.md

 # DevelopingDataProductsApp

-This simple interactive web app was made in partial fulfillment of the Coursera class, "Developing Data Products."
+This simple interactive web app was made in partial fulfillment of the online Coursera class, "Developing Data Products."
 The app can be found here: https://skklogw7.shinyapps.io/dataprod_app

 The app takes as input: